 A Medicare Summary Notice (MSN) is not a bill.

-MSNs detail the claims and charges applied to your Original MedicareOriginal Medicare (Parts A and B) is fee-for-service health insurance available to all Americans aged 65 and older and some individuals with disabilities.
+MSNs detail the claims and charges applied to your Original MedicareOriginal Medicare is a fee-for-service health insurance program available to Americans aged 65 and older and some individuals with disabilities.
 Original Medicare is provided by the federal government and is made up of two parts: Part A (hospital insurance) and Part B (medical insurance). account.

 Each MSN includes instructions to file an appeal if one of your claims is denied.